Data analytics in sports: a practical example

 Table of Contents

 The world of professional sports is starting to take advantage of working with large volumes of (big) data.
 Let’s take soccer as an example.
 More and more soccer stadiums have been equipped with advanced, GPS-based systems, like TRACAB, for example.
 This AI-supported system has been used in over 125 stadiums, including many stadiums in the Premier League and the Bundesliga.
-Together with devices like accelerometers and heartbeat sensors, they provide the data that monitor the performance and effectiveness of players (Rejec, 2016).
+Together with devices like accelerometers and heartbeat sensors, they provide data that is used to monitor the performance and effectiveness of players (Rejec, 2016).
+Data analytics provides the answers for better sports performances.
+The insights gained from this data not only help in optimizing individual player performance but also assist coaches in making strategic decisions and preventing injuries.

 A data stream